Betty Thatcher Oros: Work at Hudson

 Hudson Motor Company was among the first automotive companies to employ women designers full-time.
 They wanted a woman to contribute a female point of view to automotive design, hired Oros as the first female American automotive designer in 1939.

-Oros designed the 1939 Hudson Big Boy truck that was based on the Hudson Commodore sedan, but "turned it into a beautifully streamlined pickup."
+Oros worked on some of the exterior trim for the 1939 Hudson Big Boy truck based on the Hudson Commodore sedan.
 Her contributions to the 1941 Hudson included exterior trim with side lighting, interior instrument panel, interiors, and interior trim fabrics.

 Resignation

-Oros designed for Hudson Motor Co. from 1939 into 1941, when she and Joe Oros were married.
-As Joe Oros was working in the Cadillac Studio at GM, Betty resigned from Hudson to avoid a conflict of interest.
+Oros designed for Hudson Motors from 1939 into 1941, when she and Joe Oros were married.
+Because Joe Oros worked in the Cadillac Studio at General Motors, Betty resigned from Hudson to avoid a conflict of interest.

-The Oroses had five children, Joe III, Christina, Janet, Mary, and John.
-She later served on the Santa Barbara Museum Board and Symphony League Board.
+The Oroses had five children: Joe III, Christina, Janet, Mary, and John.
+She later served as a board member of the Santa Barbara Museum of Art and the Santa Barbara Symphony Orchestra.
 Betty Thatcher Oros died on August 19, 2001.